imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/2_solving.md

 ## Monitoring the Simulation

-In order to monitor the simulation during its run and for postprocessing, two function objects are added at the bottom of the `controlDict`.
-These are used for e.g. writing out the residuals over the course of the simulation, perform certain post-processing tasks such as calculating the flow rate over a patch, compute maximum and average values of the flow field, compute forces and force coefficients on objects, compute derived fields such as heat transfer or shear stress rates, and generate images through cutPlanes or iso-surfaces.
+In order to monitor the simulation during its run and for postprocessing, several function objects are added at the bottom of the `controlDict`.

 ### Residuals

-By default, the residuals are only printed to the terminal window.
-In order to visualize the residuals to help judge convergence, a function object has been added to the `controlDict`.
-This function object of type `solverInfo` saves the initial residuals of the fields `(p U k epsilon)`, so pressure, velocity, turbulent kinetic energy, and turbulent dissipation rate, during runtime.
-Therefore, a new folder called `postProcessing` is automatically created inside the case folder.
-So in this example, the residuals are stored under the following path: `postProcessing/solverInfo/0/solverInfo.dat`.
+In order to visualize the residuals to help judge convergence, the function object `solverInfo` has been added to the `controlDict`.
+It saves the initial residuals of the fields `(p U h k omega)`, so pressure, velocity, enthalpy, turbulent kinetic energy, and specific dissipation rate, during runtime in the `postProcessing` folder under the following path: `postProcessing/solverInfo/0/solverInfo.dat`.

 ```
 functions